Paris-SVT-org/DayTrader7xa-MQ-DB2-TPR/README.md

-# Deploying Daytrader7 Sample chart with Microservice Builder
+# Deploying Daytrader7 Sample chart with Microservice Builder (test to see if peer recovery cleans up old tables and such when new pods created)

 Daytrader7 requires two databases. daytrader-trade and daytrader-session.
 These databases should be deployed from the official db2-c helm chart, as per below.
 The Daytrader7 chart expects these specific names for service wiring, as seen in the deployment.yaml.